Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active

 \section{Experimental validation}

-This section aims to validate the proposed shell ECM by comparison with experimental measurements of LG INR21700-M50T (LG\,M50T) cells.
-In a real-world BMS, the cell terminal voltage can be measured, but it is impractical to differentiate the contributions from the two electrodes.
+This section aims to validate the proposed shell ECM by comparison with experimental measurements of LG\,M50T cells.
+In real-world applications, the terminal voltage is often measured for the whole cell without differentiating the contributions from the two electrodes.
 Thus, we choose the simplified shell ECM involving a single diffusion-aware voltage source as shown in \cref{fig:fullECM}c.

-For parameterization and validation, GITT and constant-current discharge tests were performed respectively on LG\,M50T cells.
+For parameterization and validation, GITT and constant-current discharge tests were performed respectively on the LG\,M50T cells.
 Before these tests, the cells were fully charged through the constant-current/constant-voltage protocol at a charge rate of 0.3\,C to a maximum voltage of 4.2\,V until a cut-off current of C/100, followed by a two-hour rest.
-The GITT tests consists of 25 repeating cycles of a discharge pulse at a 1\,C rate for 144 seconds followed by a one-hour rest.
-The nominal cell capacity is \SI{5}{\ampere\hour}, and thus each discharge pulse consumes \SI{0.2}{\ampere\hour}.
+The GITT tests consists of 25 repeating segments of a discharge pulse at a 1\,C rate for 144 seconds followed by a one-hour rest.
+The cell nominal capacity is \SI{5}{\ampere\hour}, and thus each discharge pulse consumes a capacity of \SI{0.2}{\ampere\hour}.
 Constant-current discharge tests were conducted at rates of 0.4\,C and 2\,C until the lower voltage limit of 2.5 V was reached.
-All tests were performed at a constant temperature of \SI{25}{\degreeCelsius}.
-The experimental designs can be found in more details in Kirkaldy et al. \cite{Kirkaldy2022}.
+All tests were performed at a temperature of \SI{25}{\degreeCelsius} in a thermal chamber.
+Full details of the experimental procedures, apparatus, and thermal management can be found in \ref{app:exp}.

-The shell ECM is first parameterized against the GITT data and then is used to predict the cell performance under constant-current discharge conditions, in comparison with the measurements.
+The shell ECM is first parameterized using the GITT data and then used to predict the cell performance under constant-current discharge conditions.
+The model predictions are compared with the measurements.